Trust Stamp and VIVA Finance Partner to Transform Inclusive Finance

 Trust Stamp Chief Commercial Officer, Kinny Chan comments: “Trust Stamp’s vision for global inclusion has driven our work to provide secure, privacy-first identity solutions for the billions of people around the world whose lack of verifiable data prevents them from accessing financial services.
 VIVA’s transformative work highlights the need for equitable services and greater consumer choice even in highly developed economies.

 VIVA’s CEO & Co-Founder, Jack Markwalter comments: “We are thrilled to partner with Trust Stamp to further our mission of building an inclusive financial system.
-This partnership will allow us to prevent bad actors from utilizing our application in a way that does not adversely affect honest people who may have thin credit files or no prior credit history.”
+This partnership will allow us to prevent would-be identity thieves from using our application, while not adversely affecting honest people who may have thin or no credit history.”

 Trust Stamp invites companies to explore opportunities for integration and channel partnerships here.